philiplinden/habit/README.md

     - diameter of vent (circular valve like car intake)
     - speed of vent actuation
 2. launch the balloon (cut the tether)

+controls:
-3. press space to open the vent
+- press `space` to open the balloon vent
-4. press backspace to cut the balloon<->payload tether
+- press `backspace` to cut the balloon<->payload tether
+- press `p` to pause the simulation
+- press `enter` to step the simulation forward by one instant (when paused)

 goal: maximize flight time.